 Your flights are booked and… bam!
-You’re on a plane heading overseas and it feels like you’ve barely blinked an eye.
-You’re pretty sure you have enough money to get through the trip – you’ve got a credit card and they’re accepted everywhere, right?
+It hits you – the realisation of all the things you need to prepare.
+It feels like you’ve barely blinked an eye and now you’re not far away from boarding a plane overseas.
+You’re pretty sure you have enough money to get through the trip – you’ve got a credit card and they’re accepted nearly everywhere, right?

 1. Backpacking or penthouse suites?

-The beauty of travel sites like Lonely Planet is that they can show you how far you can stretch your budget before you even get on the plane.
-Think accommodation, food, sightseeing and transport… even tipping!
-And love a good night’s sleep but don’t want to pay top dollar?
-Head to review sites like Tripadvisor or Booking.comto compare the best deals.
+Travel sites like Lonely Planet can show you how far you can stretch your budget before you even get on the plane.
+Think accommodation, sightseeing, transport, food… even tipping!
+If you’re after a good night’s sleep without paying top dollar, head to review sites like Tripadvisor or Booking.com to compare the best deals.

 2. Spread the word!

 You can save yourself a lot of stress by letting the right people know about your plans.
 Tell your bank about your travel dates for extra security.
 ING customers can easily log their travel plans in the ING app!
 While you’re at it, you can also save money by putting subscriptions or memberships on hold while you’re away.

 Feel like you’re learning a new language when figuring out a currency conversion?
 Try to work out an easy comparison between the currency you’ll need and the Aussie dollar, using a currency converter like OzForex Limited.
 For example, 1,000 Japanese Yen is around $12 Aussie dollars but 1,000 Indonesian Rupiah is around 10 Aussie cents.
 It’s not perfect, but it can help you understand the amount of money you’re about to spend.